Anybowdy/VelibApp/README.md

 ## VelibApp

-VelibApp is an iOS app that lets allows users to see the availability of velibs (rental bikes) and its parking spot in Paris, Île-de-France with a simple intuitive user interface.
+My first iOS app in Swift/UIKit.
+It lets users see the availability of velibs (rental bikes) and its parking spot in Paris, Île-de-France with a simple intuitive user interface.

 ## Details